kurtex/motivationalQuotes/README.md

 ## Motivational Quotes Generator

 This web application generates motivational quotes in Spanish using Google Gemini, authenticates users via Threads (OAuth 2.0), and allows users to schedule posts to their Threads profile.
-The application is built with Next.js (App Router) and TypeScript, with MongoDB for data storage and GitLab CI for automation.
+The application is built with Next.js (App Router) and TypeScript, with MongoDB for data storage and GitHub Actions for automation.

 ## Key Features